 Typically, the oral and topical treatments are recommended to be administered monthly, while the injection is usually given every six months.

-It is important to stay on schedule with the medication as it only takes as little as 51 days for heartworms to mature into adulthood, and they must be killed in the larval stage.
+It’s important to stay on schedule with the medication because it only takes as little as 51 days for heartworms to mature into adulthood, and they must be killed in the larval stage.
 Preventative medication does not affect adult heartworms.

 Diagnosis And Treatments For Heartworm In Cats

 As mentioned before, heartworm disease is different in cats than it is in dogs.
-There is no specific test for heartworm disease in cats.
+There is no specific test for the disease in cats.